mesax1/juanpml/src/content/projects/xficient.md

 ## Impact

 Through systematic evaluation and optimization, the consulting engagement resulted in measurable improvements to the document processing system's reliability and accuracy.
 The evaluation framework enabled the team to make data-driven decisions about system improvements, identifying specific failure points and implementing targeted solutions.
 The systematic approach to reliability improvement established a foundation for ongoing optimization and quality assurance.

-## Technologies Used

-The consulting project utilized Python for evaluation system development, LangGraph for AI workflow orchestration, LangSmith for monitoring and observability, PostgreSQL for data management, and various LLM technologies for document processing.
-The technical stack was specifically chosen to enable systematic measurement, experimentation, and improvement of the AI system's performance in healthcare document processing applications.